w3c/wcag3/guidelines/groups/images-and-media/captions/direction-indicated-immersive.md

 :::tests
 <b>Procedure</b>
-For each caption in 360-degree digital environments, when audio is heard from outside the current view:
+For each instance of audio that is heard from outside the current view in a 360-degree digital environment:
-1. Indicate the direction of a sound or speech.
+1. Check that the captions indicate the direction of a sound or speech.

 <b>Expected results</b>
 * #1 is true